Special Bursaries and Funds

 This bursary is available for clinical medical students in their 5th and 6th years.

 Details of the NHS bursary can be found via the Cambridge Students website.

 Any student displaced by the war in Ukraine who is in financial need can apply for extra support.
 Details of this support can be found here: https://www.ukraine.cam.ac.uk/schemes

 Students are encouraged to take one of the language programmes organised by CULP.
-Students may request partial reimbursement from their College for the fees, for one programme during their undergraduate and/ or postgraduate course.
+Students may request partial reimbursement from their College for the fees, for up to two programmes during their undergraduate and/ or postgraduate course.

 Please apply here with your completion certificate and receipt.